hackclub/assemble/the-event/communication.md

 4. Book your tickets (for flights, trains etc.).
 Please only do this once you have met the visa and ID prerequisites.
 5. If you need to arrive or leave before Friday or after Sunday, ensure you have a place to stay in San Francisco.
 Accommodation will be provided within the venue on Friday & Saturday night.

 Please fill in [this form](https://airtable.com/shrb8udhJeRAhNfl3) within three days to accept your travel stipend.
-Please also familiarise yourself with the terms of the stipend on the form.
+Please also familiarize yourself with the terms of the stipend on the form.

 Looking forward to seeing you in San Francisco!